ugr-sail/sinergym/docs/source/pages/introduction.rst

    controllers, etc.

 -  **Automatic Building Model adaptation to user changes**.
 Many of the updates to the environment definition require changes to the building model (*epJSON* file) to adapt it to these new features before the simulation starts, which *Sinergym* will perform automatically.
-For example, the use of another weather file requires updating the building location and design days, the use of new observation variables requires updating the ``Output:Variable`` fields, the same goes for the extra configuration context directly related to the simulation.
-   This new version of the building file is saved in the *Sinergym* output folder, leaving the original intact.
+For example, using another weather file requires building location and design days update, using new observation variables requires to update the ``Output:Variable`` and ``Output:Meter`` fields, the same occurs with extra configuration context concerned with simulation directly, if weather variability is set, then a weather with noise will be used.
+These new building and weather file versions, is saved in the *Sinergym* output folder, leaving the original intact.
 In short, *Sinergym* automates the whole process of model adaptation so that the user only has to define what he wants for his environment.

 -  **Automatic actuators control**.
 Related to the above, it will only be necessary to specify the name of the actuators to be controlled through the actions of the Gymnasium interface, and *Sinergym* will take care of everything.

 -  **Extensive environment information**.
-It is important that users can get some information about Sinergym background components from environment interface easily.
+It is important that users can get some information about *Sinergym* background components from environment interface easily.
    From environment instance, it is possible to consult available schedulers, variables which compose an observation and action, whether simulator is running, the building run period, episode length, timesteps per episode, available building zones...
 And much more.